CS247G/escapedisney/README.md

 Immersion in Disney's magical world
 Independent gameplay without constant moderation

-🚀 Deployment
-The game is designed to be deployed as a static web application.
-Compatible with:

-Netlify (recommended)
-Vercel
-GitHub Pages
-Surge.sh

-Quick Deploy to Netlify

-Connect your GitHub repository to Netlify
-Set build command: npm run build
-Set publish directory: build
-Deploy!

 🎪 Team & Credits
 Created as part of a game design course focusing on interactive experiences and player engagement.

 Technologies Used

 React.js